Colk-tech/gcpdiscord/README.md

-# gcpdiscord
+# gcediscord
-A discord bot controlles a GCP compute instanse by discord users' command on Discord.
+A discord bot controlles a GCE compute instanse by discord users' command on Discord.